youlj109/fret/FRET/README.md

 # FRET: Feature Redundancy Elimination for Test Time Adaptation
-__This repo is officical PyTorch implement of 'Feature Redundancy Elimination for Test Time Adaptation'  by Linjing You,Jiabao Lu,Yaming Huang,Yaozu Liu,Zhiyi Yang,Xiayuan Huang.__
+__This repo is officical PyTorch implement of 'Feature Redundancy Elimination for Test Time Adaptation'.__
 This codebase is mainly based on [TSD](https://github.com/matsuolab/T3A) and [AETTA](https://github.com/taeckyung/AETTA).
 ## Dependence
 We use `python==3.8.13`, other packages including: